Teoneag/fernflower/README.md

 ### About Fernflower

 Fernflower is the first actually working analytical decompiler for Java and probably for a high-level programming language in general.
-Naturally it is still under development, please send your bug reports and improvement suggestions to the [issue tracker](https://youtrack.jetbrains.com/newIssue?project=IDEA&clearDraft=true&c=Subsystem+Decompiler).
+Naturally, it is still under development, please send your bug reports and improvement suggestions to the [issue tracker](https://youtrack.jetbrains.com/newIssue?project=IDEA&clearDraft=true&c=Subsystem+Decompiler).

 ### Licence

-Fernflower is licenced under the [Apache Licence Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Fernflower is licensed under the [Apache Licence Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ### Running from command line